wannasleepforlong/Deployed-Face-Detection-Attendance-System/README.md

 # Face-Detection-Attendance-System-Deployed
-Face attendance system with the functions of taking, reading and compiling attendance deployed using streamlit.
+Face attendance system with the functions of login and taking, reading and compiling attendance deployed using streamlit.

 Before running this, you have to make a mysql database named attendance and create a table named attendance inside it with columns 'EventDate'(type: datetime), Name(type: varchar) and Attendance(type: varchar).